jomariya23156/fashion-shop-images-classification/README.md

 <img src = "./Sample images (Full size)/12614_15482675_Shoes.jpg" width="150" height="200">

 ## Plan to attack
-1. Create **Primary Classification** model which aim to classify whether images are 'Trousers&Jeans' or 'Shoes' or 'Glasses&Sunglasses'.
+1. Create **Primary Classification** model which aims to classify whether images are 'Trousers&Jeans' or 'Shoes' or 'Glasses&Sunglasses'.
 2. Create all of model to classify further down in each class both **combined and hierarchical** approach.
 3. If it is Glasses&Sunglasses, we will use **Glasses&Sunglasses classification** model which aim to classify 'Glasses' or 'Sunglasses'.
 (There is no gender specific for glasses)
 4. If it is Shoes, we will use **Shoes_Gender model** to classify whether it's male or female.
 Then, we will use **Shoes_Male** and **Shoes_Female** model to classify which type of shoes.